How to climb up and watch the sunrise at Borobudur (2024)

 How to get to Borobudur from Yogyakarta

-Virtually all visitors to Borobudur come from Yogyakarta.
+Most visitors go to Borobudur from Yogyakarta.
 You’re probably staying there yourself at the moment too!

 Reach Borobudur for Sunrise

-If you want to get to Borobudur for sunrise, there are two possible ways: an organized tour, a motorcycle.
+If you want to get to Borobudur for sunrise, there are two possible ways: an organized tour or a motorcycle.

 Organized tour